Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 <!---
 - **Data Pipelines**: Use Snowflake Tasks to turn your data pipeline code into operational pipelines with integrated monitoring
 --->
-- **LLM's**: Process data, chat prompts and run highly tuned LLM's in Snowflake using Retrival Augmented Generation, to enhance a maintence technicions repair actions.
+- **LLM's**: Process data, chat prompts and run highly tuned LLM's in Snowflake using Retrival Augmented Generation, to enhance a maintenance technicians repair actions.
 Giving them the info needed for faster repair times, and lower your machine downtime.
 - **Streamlit**: Build an interactive Streamlit application using Python (no web development experience required) to gain knowledge from both the repair manuals and the repair logs of previous technicians.

 In case you are new to some of the technologies mentioned above, here’s a quick summary with links to documentation.